Communist Party of Canada (Marxist–Leninist)

 The Communist Party of Canada (Marxist–Leninist) (abbr.
-CPC(M-L)) is a Canadian federal political party founded by Hardial Bains in 1970.
-The CPC(M-L) has been registered with Elections Canada as the Marxist–Leninist Party of Canada (MLPC) since 1974 as the party is prohibited from using the Communist Party name in Canadian elections to avoid confusion among voters.
-The party developed separately and independently from the Communist Party of Canada (CPC), originating among students and intellectuals in Canada during the 1960s.
+CPC(M-L)) is an anti-revisionist, Marxist–Leninist communist party in Canada, founded in 1970 by Hardial Bains.
+It has been registered with Elections Canada as a federal political party under the name Marxist–Leninist Party of Canada (MLPC) since 1974.
+The party is not an offshoot of the Communist Party of Canada; its early membership came from student-led organizations active in the 1960s.
 After a period of alignment with Maoism and China, the CPC(M-L) pursued a Hoxhaist, pro-Albanian line until the early 1990s.
-At present, the party directs most of its public support to Cuba and North Korea.

-For most of its history, the CPC(M-L) was led by its founder Hardial Bains.
-After his death, his widow Sandra L. Smith became First Secretary.
-Elections Canada lists Anna Di Carlo as head of the electorally registered organization.
-None of the party's candidates has been elected.
-Since the 1970s, it has had a larger electoral campaign presence than the CPC.
+Bains led the CPC(M-L) from its founding in 1970 until his death in 1997.
+Bains' widow Sandra L. Smith succeeded her late husband as First Secretary following his death.
+Elections Canada lists Anna Di Carlo as the head of the electorally-registered organization.
+None of the party's candidates have been elected.
+Since the 1970s, the party has had a larger electoral campaign presence than the CPC.
 It ran its largest number of candidates in 1980 when it nominated 177 candidates, contesting 63 percent of the country's electoral districts.

-It publishes an online newspaper named The Marxist–Leninist Monthly.
+The party publishes an online newspaper named The Marxist–Leninist Monthly.

 Origins

-The CPC(M-L) developed from a progression of student-based organizations during the 1960s.
-It was created primarily as a result of the efforts of Indo-Canadian Marxist student activist Hardial Bains, who was the founder and national leader of the CPC(M-L) until his death in 1997.
+The CPC(M-L) developed from a progression of student-led organizations during the 1960s.
+It was created primarily as a result of the efforts of Marxist student activist Hardial Bains, who was the founder and national leader of the CPC(M-L) until his death in 1997.
 The CPC(M-L) was not created from a split from the Communist Party of Canada (CPC).
 The party emerged during a period of growing student and youth activism.
-At this time the CPC was still struggling to break out of isolation it faced during the Cold War, and from a major rupture in the international communist movement between the People's Republic of China and the Soviet Union, the latter of which the CPC had traditionally supported.
+At this time, the CPC was still struggling to break out of isolation it faced during the Cold War; it also suffered from a major rupture in the international communist movement between the People's Republic of China and the Soviet Union, the latter of which the CPC had traditionally supported.